multimatum-Team/multimatum/reports/sprint7.md

 ### Louis
+during this week I decided to reorganize file structure with new package to make the project more clea.
+It was pretty simple but i did bad checkout with git so it takes more times than expected.
+Then I finnaly make the task to ordrered deadline.
+I had to refractor large part in the deadline adpater and add a new functino to sort ine the right order.
+I started to work on the system of recognizing QRCode deadline but it's not ready yet.
+I will continue this task in the next sprint.

 ### Valentin
 My first task for this week was to make the procrastination detector service less sensitive.
 I introduced some latency between the time